Author’s Journey – Embedded Platforms

 The thesis and the PDP11 stuff both were pre-studies, the rest made it into real products sold.
 The Production Control job was an extra-thing, very different from designing COTS (Commercial Of-The-Shelf) boxes, which is the type of products I normally work with.

 Even though some years were spent purely in the PC-world, most of the time I have worked with embedded.
 The figure has no “lanes” for managing, general networks and SQL-servers.
-These domains have also taken up a lot of time, maybe they will be subjects of future books.
+These domains have taken up a lot of time, and I wrote a book about “SQL Server with C#” in 2018.

 The last many years I have worked with Internet technologies – TCP/IP/Ethernet and WiFi.
 The products are probably not what most people would classify as IoT.
 However, it is exactly the IoT technologies – only mostly used in non-public installations.